CivicActions/civicactions.com/src/content/case-studies/Smithsonian.md

 title: "Expanding understanding of human evolution"
 client_name: "Smithsonian Museum of Natural History"
 preview_image: smithsonian_preview.jpg
+promoted_to_front_page: no
 project: "Human Origins"
 website: "http://humanorigins.si.edu/"
 background_section_title: "Important scientific findings to share"
 background_section: "The Smithsonian Museum of Natural History needed a website to showcase its new exhibition of the latest scientific explorations of human origins.
 These findings have profound implications for our narratives about human origins.
-Working together with Chedd-Angier-Lewis, CivicActions partnered with Smithsonian to build a site that would engage the public in education and dialogue about what it means to be human.
+Working together with Chedd-Angier-Lewis, CivicActions partnered with Smithsonian to build a site that would engage the public in education and dialogue about what it means to be human."

-It was important for the site to be interactive so users could make connections between their experience in the museum and the additional content online.
-Smithsonian staff would also need to be trained so they could continue to manage the site after the initial launch of the exhibit.
+background_section_second: "It was important for the site to be interactive so users could make connections between their experience in the museum and the additional content online.
+Smithsonian staff would also need to be trained so they could continue to manage the site after the initial launch of the exhibit."
-"
-background_section_second:
 tags: ["Drupal", "Security and Compliance"]
 specs: [
 "Drupal",